 Map 8: Yes and no results and population living in rural areas

 Map 9: Yes and no results and Rurality Index

 As with the victims’ analysis, it is impossible to draw definite conclusions about this relationship.
-The relationship between variables is not as clear with the cabecera/resto indicator, but is easier to see with the rural index.
-However, when using regression analyses we observe that the divide is statistically significant for the rural index, but not for the cabecera/resto indicator.
-However, we should not overestimate our results and claim this is the key variable that determined the election outcome.
+The relationship between variables is not as clear with the cabecera/resto indicator (the standard urban/rural metric used by DANE), but is easier to see with the Rurality Index.
+When using regression analyses we observe that the divide is statistically significant for the Rurality Index, but not for the cabecera/resto indicator.
+However, we should not extrapolate from those correlations and assume this is the explanatory variable that determined the election outcome.

 (iv) The Vote and Poverty

-The last common trend that has been shown in multiple analyses is how there seems to be a relationship between the results and poverty.
-Again this is a relationship that is statistically significant and shows that, on average, municipalities with higher poverty indicators were more likely to vote for yes.
-Again, as with the rural urban divide, there are statistically significant results that lead to these conclusions, but we might be overestimating our methods by thinking this is the key leading variable.
+The last common trend shown in multiple analyses is a potential relationship between the results and poverty.
+Again, this relationship that is statistically significant.
+On average, municipalities with higher poverty indicators were more likely to vote for yes.
+As with the rural urban divide, we are assuming a correlation implies causation and might be extrapolating from very simplistic analyses.

-Map 10: Yes and no results and unmet basic needs
+Map 10: Yes and no results and Unmet Basic Needs Index

-Map matrix 3: Yes and no results and their relation with unmet basic needs
+Map Matrix 3: Yes and no results and their relation with Unmet Basic Needs Index

-Perhaps the most interesting analysis done by Fergusson and Molina is the one looks at how the yes vote reflects the country divide between President Santos and former President Uribe.
-The next maps summarize the correlation of the results of this election with the results of the 2014 presidential election.
-But for more on this analysis, I encourage you to go to their website and see their results.
-I hope this brief display of their results is interesting enough so that you visit their page.
+Perhaps the most interesting analysis is by Fergusson and Molina and looks at how the yes vote reflects the country divide between President Santos and former President Uribe, whose 2014 candidate was Oscar Ivan Zuluaga.
+The next maps summarize the correlation of the plebiscite results and the 2014 presidential election.
+For more on this analysis, I encourage you to go to their website.
+I hope this brief display of their results sparks your interest.